ccdgui/GraphOmeter/README.md

   * Class Object Graph: Object generates a Graph object using the networkx python package.
         Call() object generates graph edges using the 'add_edges_from()' helper function.

+        Incoming() method return a list of income edge for the node passed as argument.

+        plot_graph() generate parameters for plotting the grap.
+The val_map dictionary contain color parameter for each node

-        Incoming() method return a list of income edge for the node passed as argument. summarize() method flags the most active nodes in the graph (2 outcoming edges or more) with a color code (yellow, orange, red)           and plots network graph.
+        summarize() method flags the most active nodes in the graph (2 outcoming edges or more) with a color code (yellow, orange, red)           and plots network graph.